 - You can’t use “Moodle” in advertising-related keywords (such as Adsense)

-- You can’t use “Moodle” to describe services around Moodle (such as hosting, training, support, consulting, course creation services, theme development, customisation, installation, integration and certification).
+- You can’t use “Moodle” to describe services around Moodle (such as hosting, training, support, consulting, course creation services, theme development, customisation, installation, integration, analytics and certification).
 This applies even if you do not charge for the services.
 Note that usually only Moodle Partners have this permission.

-The term “Moodle Partner” is a certification mark owned by Martin Dougiamas.
+“Moodle Partner” is a Certification Mark owned by Martin Dougiamas.